 Today, Sanderson continues to be the county seat of Terrell County and has worked hard to preserve its heritage while providing modern amenities and services to locals and visitors alike.
 Called home to only about 900 people today, it lies between beautiful canyons and enjoys a wonderful climate year-round.

 Progress includes promotion through preservation; rural technology; increased recreational facilities; and infrastructure improvements.
-The small town is also known for its quality public school, low crime and a low cost of living.
+The small town is also known for its quality public school, low crime, and low cost of living.
 While visiting Sanderson, a good stop is the Terrell County Memorial Museum, which features railroad memorabilia, cowboy and ranching relics, tools and pioneer furnishings, and mementos of Terrell County History.
-The Terrell County Visitor Center provides information about Sanderson, Terrell County and the Big Bend National Park and Wilderness Area.
+The Terrell County Visitor Center provides information about Sanderson, Terrell County, and the Big Bend National Park and Wilderness Area.
 A Walking or Windshield Tour begins and ends at the Visitor Center.